snappify-io/wp-plugin/readme.txt

 - Chat with us via the chat widget on snappify.com: https://snappify.com
 - Open an issue in our GitHub repository: https://github.com/snappify-io/wp-plugin

-The plugin is developed and maintained by our friends at Aptex - #wirmachensoftware (https://aptex.de), and we are open to community contributions to make it even better.
+The plugin is developed and maintained by our friends at Aptex - #WirMachenSoftware (https://aptex.de), and we are open to community contributions to make it even better.